electricimp/AutodeskFusionConnect/README.md

 ## Class Usage

-### Constructor: AutodeskFusionConnect(connectionString)
+### Constructor: AutodeskFusionConnect(*connectionString*)

-The AutodeskFusionConnect constructor takes one parameter: *connectionString* - connection string for your account provided by Autodesk.
+The AutodeskFusionConnect constructor takes one parameter: *connectionString*.
+This is the connection string provided for your account by Autodesk.
 The string includes the protocol (http or https), host name and port.

 ```squirrel
 #require "AutodeskFusionConnect.agent.lib.nut:3.0.0"